Bobcats in Ohio

 Bobcats hunt in the same fashion as domesticated cats, they wait for their prey and when they think they have a chance, they will pounce.
 Bobcats eat all sorts of food like small mammals, rabbits, and any fresh deer carcasses.
 They will also eat bugs, birds, fish, and reptiles.
 Their main prey is the cottontail rabbit.

 Bobcats will adapt to the environment that they find themselves in.
 A bobcat needs cover for hunting, and for sleeping.
 If it has those two things, then it is more than happy.
-It is quite common to find a bobcat in a range of different environments.
+It is quite common to find them in a range of different environments.
 Some examples of this are deserts, swamps, prairies, fields, and forests.
 Bobcats will make use of some areas that have been used by humans, but they are quite shy creatures, so when there is a lot of human activity, they will normally stay away.

 Whilst bobcats have been known to reproduce at any time of the year, the normal breeding season is the winter and spring months.
 Female bobcats are pregnant with their kittens for around 9 weeks.
 When a bobcat knows that she is pregnant, she will start looking for a safe place to have her kittens and raise them whilst they are nursing.